 As this emergency intensifies, World Vision is poised to provide essential supplies through partner organizations to help unaccompanied children being sheltered in locations across the United States.

-World Vision is working with the churches and community partners at 13 locations throughout the country, including California, Texas, Florida, and New York, to supply unaccompanied children with items such as:
+World Vision is working with churches and community partners across the country in states such as California, Texas, Florida, and New York, to supply unaccompanied children with items such as:

 We are also furnishing cleaning supplies, paper products, and other materials to equip the local centers that are hosting children.